Jalen Nailor: Professional career

+Minnesota Vikings

 Nailor was selected by the Minnesota Vikings in the sixth round (191st overall) of the 2022 NFL draft.
 In Week 4, against the New Orleans Saints, Nailor made his first career catch on a 13-yard fake punt from punter Ryan Wright, in the 28–25 win.
 In Week 17, against the Green Bay Packers, Nailor recorded his first career touchdown reception, a 47-yard pass from Kirk Cousins.
 He finished the game with three catches for 89 yards.
 As a rookie, he appeared in 15 games and recorded nine receptions for 179 yards and one touchdown.
 In addition, he was a contributor on special teams.

 On September 21, 2023, Nailor was placed on injured reserve.
 He was activated on November 4.
 In the 2023 season, Nailor had three receptions for 29 yards in six games and one start.
 In the 2024 season, Nailor had 28 receptions for 414 yards and six touchdowns.

+Las Vegas Raiders

+On March 12, 2026, the Las Vegas Raiders signed Nailor to a three-year, $35 million contract with $23 million guaranteed and a signing bonus of $6 million.